clinton825/Final-Year-Project/README.md

 **BY Clinton Bempah (20097793)**

 ## Overview
-The **Infrastructure Project Tracking Web Application** is a React-based platform that enables users to search and track infrastructure projects.
-It integrates with a backend API to fetch project details, providing a streamlined and user-friendly experience.
+The **Infrastructure Project Tracking Web Application** is a React-based web application that allows users to explore and search for infrastructure project details.
+The application fetches project data from a backend API and displays comprehensive information about various infrastructure projects, including their planning details, categories, values, and locations.

 ## Key Features
 ### **Search & Filtering**